craigerskine/goblingang.rocks/_design/lore.md

 Snagglevox’s voice cracked open a cave ceiling at age 7.
 His guitar strings snap constantly — some say from his unhinged energy, others claim he bites them mid-solo.
 He writes lyrics in bloodroot ink and considers chaos a musical note.

-## 🎸 Riffrot
+## 🎸 Qranock

-Legend says his guitar is strung with goblin sinew.
-It wails when hungry.
-No one knows where Riffrot came from—some say he emerged from a collapsed mine, others swear he was carved from a cursed tree by lightning.
-His guitar, Wretchmaw, is strung with goblin sinew and sealed with bone sap.
-It doesn’t just scream—it hungers.
-Between solos, Riffrot feeds it scraps of broken strings and beetle shells.
-If he doesn’t, it starts to hum... and not in tune.
+Legend says his guitar is strung with ork sinew.
+He learned to carve sound from stone long before he touched a guitar.
+Obsessed with forgotten frequencies and ancient tech, he built his first instrument from cracked relics and vibrating boneplates.

 ## 📋 Klokpunchr